interplaynetary/free-association/src/lib/commons/v5/free-association.md

 This is symmetric: Mutual-Recognition(Alice, Bob) = Mutual-Recognition(Bob, Alice)

+**This is mutual-recognition of contribution towards each other's self-actualization** - not just acknowledgment of exchange, but recognition of how you each contribute to the other's ability to realize their potential.

 **Self-Recognition is Valid:**
 - You can have mutual recognition with yourself!
 - Example: "I have capacity Tuesday, but I need it Wednesday"
 - You allocate to your future self based on your self-recognition
 - This enables personal time-shifting of resources
+- **Note**: Self-recognition is part of your 100% total recognition (e.g., if you give yourself 20%, you have 80% left for others)

 **Key insight:** Mutual recognition is **global** - it's the same value regardless of whether you're allocating food, healthcare, or housing.
 The recognition itself measures your social relationship, not the specific type of help.